artsycoder533/portfolio/README.md

 ### Continued development

-I am interested in learning about Full Stack Web Development, so I have been following the Full Stack Javascript Path through The Odin Project to increase my knowledge base.
+I am curious to learn more about Full Stack Web Development, so I have been following the Full Stack JavaScript Path through The Odin Project to increase my knowledge base.

 ## Author